complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicTSA.md

 ----

 * Let's visualize these data.
-See the [chapter on plotting time series](https://darwin.pwo.ru.nl/skunkworks/courseware/1819_CMBS/book/plotTS.html) for all the different options to do this.
+See the [chapter on plotting time series](https://complexity-methods.github.io/book/plotTS.html) for all the different options to do this.
     + Does the visual representation of these series correspond to what you expected based on the statistical properties of these series?
     + We'll examine whether there are different levels in the data using function `ts_levels()`.
 Look at the examples in the manual entry of this function to see how to plot the level data.
-    + Time series 2 could also be considered to oscilate around a relatively stable level.
+    + Time series 2 could also be considered to oscillate around a relatively stable level.
 Try to modify the arguments of `ts_levels()` so it will return this level.